 What and Why?

-Though lecture is important for dissemination of information, research shows that students need to be involved in order to remember information, concepts and skills—the most sophisticated level of really knowing being the ability to teach someone else that same skill.
+While the lecture is important for the dissemination of information, research shows that students need to be involved in order to remember information, concepts, and skills—the most sophisticated level of really knowing is the ability to teach someone else that same skill.
 Above all, they need to learn that they can and should take ownership of their learning.

 Active Learning Allows Students to: